seh-GAH-toh/Pumpkin-Website/docs/en/plugin-dev/plugin-template/creating-project.md

 ```

 ## Configuring the crate
-Since Pumpkin Plugins are loaded at runtime as dynamic libraries, we need to tell Cargo to build this crate as one.
+Since Pumpkin plugins are loaded at runtime as dynamic libraries, we need to tell Cargo to build this crate as one.
 :::code-group
 ```toml [Cargo.toml]
 [package]